Take a look at the beta version of dw.com. We're not done yet! Your opinion can help us make it better.

 People's very survival may depend on getting reliable information from the media during a conflict or disaster.
-A DW Akademie briefing paper outlines specific ways of championing the media in difficult circumstances.
+This briefing paper outlines specific ways of championing the media in difficult circumstances.
+(EN, RU, FR)

 For media development organizations, supporting the professional media in conflict zones and fragile states raises many questions.
 Is it worthwhile investing time and resources in the media in such regions at all?
 If so, what kinds of projects or strategies achieve better results?
 What are the experiences of other international organizations working in such regions?